 How to See Who Viewed Your Google Doc

-Google Docs is a great tool for collaboration as it allows multiple people to edit and work on a single document at the same time without losing track of who’s doing what.
-If you or your organization uses Google Docs, knowing who on the team viewed what document and when can be useful information.
-From ensuring everyone read a draft, terms and conditions, your latest submission, policies and procedures, or some other important document, being able to see who did what and when is essential.
+Google Docs is an excellent tool for collaboration as it allows multiple people to edit and work on a single document simultaneously without losing track of changes made by various team members.
+After all, knowing who viewed what document and when can be helpful if you or your organization uses Google Docs.
+From ensuring everyone reads a draft, views the terms and conditions, your latest submission, policies and procedures, or some other important document, being able to see who did what and when is essential.

 Until recently, you couldn’t see who viewed your Google Docs.
 You could see who edited it but not who just read it.
-If they didn’t save, edit, or leave a comment, you had no idea if a particular person read the latest version of a document at all.
-Also, since you can share Google Docs with read-only permissions, you can share the document with some people with the intent that they review the document but not make any changes.
+If they didn’t save, edit, or leave a comment, you had no idea if a particular person read a document’s latest version.
+Also, since you can share Google Docs with read-only permissions, you can share the document with some people with the intent that they’ll review it but not make any changes.

-Current versions of Google Docs allow you to configure settings, so you can see who viewed your Google Docs.
+Current versions of Google Docs allow you to configure settings to see who viewed your Google Docs.
 Let’s take a look at how you can do this yourself.

 The G Suite Activity Monitor